LucaLanzo/RestApi/README.md

 {
     "startTime":"2020-07-18--18:00:00",
     "endTime":"2020-07-18--20:00:00",
-    "courseId":"5f0b776b1b0edf0238c0f502", // courseId has to exists and a course has to be POSTed beforehand "signedUpStudents":["k11111", "k22222"]
+    "courseId":"5f0b776b1b0edf0238c0f502", // courseId has to exist and a course has to be POSTed beforehand "signedUpStudents":["k11111", "k22222"]
 }
 ```